PDVRamaraju7/M3_STM32_Carwipers/6_output/README.md

 5. user button is pressed and held for 2 seconds, the red LED is off
 ![use button is pressed and held for 2 seconds,the red LED is off](https://user-images.githubusercontent.com/102654901/168221898-40387bc9-4d7b-40a4-aada-9558acb188dc.png)

+# FEATURES:

+1. It will lock the vehicle when the button is squeezed once
+2. It will open the vehicle when the button is squeezed two times
+3. It will wiper on and it moves clock wise bearing and when the button is squeezed threefold
+4. It will wiper off and it moves hostile to clock wise heading and when the button is squeezed multiple times
+5. It will wiper complete one cycle when the button is squeezed multiple times.